Minnesota man exposed as commander of Nazi-led unit dies

 Antin Semeniuk, a friend of Karkoc in Minneapolis, said after the AP’s initial report that Karkoc told him he hadn’t been a Nazi.
 Rather, Semeniuk said, Karkoc described himself as a Ukrainian patriot who wanted his country to be democratic and free of Nazi and Communist rule.

-Associated Press writer David Rising contributed to this story from Berlin; AP writer Randy Herschaft contributed from New York.
+Associated Press writers David Rising in Berlin and Doug Glass in Minneapolis contributed to this story.
+Herschaft reported from New York.